top of page

 with Bodywork for Babies

-Learning objectives: Develop the specific touch method that
+Develop the specific touch method that fuses the benefits

 myofascial expansion, lymphatic mobilization,